-The U.S. ban on drilling in the Great Lakes has generated controversy on some issues not related to the environment.
+The U.S. ban on drilling in the Great Lakes has generated controversy.
 Some contend that the decision of whether to drill in the Great Lakes should be made by each state bordering the lakes.
-They view a federal ban on drilling in the Great Lakes as a violation of states' rights and suggest that a federal ban constitutes a "taking."
-Some proponents of the ban contend that state laws are not uniform in permanently banning drilling in the lakes.
-Indeed, some Great Lakes states have enacted permanent bans on providing new oil and gas drilling permits in state waters, other states have no bans, and some are considering permanent bans in pending legislation.
+They view a federal ban on drilling in the Great Lakes as a violation of states' rights and suggest that a federal ban constitutes a "taking."6 Some proponents of the ban contend that state laws are not uniform in permanently banning drilling in the lakes.
+Indeed, as described later in this report, some Great Lakes states have enacted permanent bans on providing new oil and gas drilling permits in state waters, other states have no bans, and some are considering permanent bans in pending legislation.

-Offshore and directional drilling for gas under the Canadian Great Lakes is allowed by the Canadian government or by Ontario, the only province that borders the Great Lakes.
+Offshore and directional drilling for gas under the Canadian Great Lakes is allowed by the Canadian government and by Ontario, the only province that borders the Great Lakes.
 Directional drilling for oil is allowed under the Canadian Great Lakes; however, offshore drilling for oil is prohibited.
+Canadian directional drilling operations are not known to have gone under U.S. waters of the Great Lakes.